PRODUCTION VALUE

 There are no standard rates for actors in The Netherlands.
 It depends on experience, quality and popularity.
 Rehearsals and fittings are paid 50%, or included in the flat deal for the main actors.

-Agency fee is usually 10%
+Agency fee is usually between 12 and 15%.

 For children on set are very strict rules.